themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/adding-a-beta-invitation-system-to-your-meteor-application.md

 The first part of this `Handlebars.templates['send-invite']` is saying "find a Handlebars template called `send-invite.handlebars`," while the second part is passing an object with data to set _in_ the template.

 This means that for each key/value specified, we'll now be able to access those values in our template.
 So in the code above, `urlWithToken: url + "/#{token}"` becomes `{{urlWithToken}}` in our template.
 Handy!
 The only caveat to all of this is that our Handlebars template needs to be accessible on the server.
-Per the documentation for `handlebars-server`:
+Per [the documentation](https://github.com/cmather/meteor-handlebars-server) for `handlebars-server`:

-> The templates need to be accesible to the server (i.e. put them inside your /server directory).
+> The templates need to be accessible to the server (i.e. put them inside your `/server` directory).

 In our example code, we've placed our template in `/server/email/templates/send-invite.handlebars`.
-We won't show the contents of the template here, but it's recommended to [check out the source for the template on GitHub]().
+We won't show the contents of the template here, but it's recommended to [check out the source for the template on GitHub](https://github.com/themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/blob/master/code/server/email/templates/send-invite.handlebars).

 So what about the data we're passing to the template?
 We're passing three items: `token`, `url`, and `urlWithToken`.
 The `urlWithToken` variable gives us a link that we can assign to a button in our email that users can click.
-This button/link automatically redirects them to the application, pasting their beta token into the Beta Token field on our signup page (woah!).
+This button  automatically redirects them to the application, pasting their beta token into the Beta Token field on our signup page (woah!).
 The `token` and `url` variables give us the option to display the `/signup` url and the user's `token` separately, allowing users to paste in their beta code manually if they wish (some folks don't like clicking third-party links for security/curmudgeon reasons).

 Awesome!
 With our data in place our email is ready to go out.
 Or is it?
 We need to talk about one thing: how to handle sending email from our application.
 If you were to run this method right now, an email wouldn’t actually send.
 Instead, you would see the contents of the email logged in your terminal.
 Why?